9 MIN READ

-What makes great leaders?
+What makes leaders great?
 Is it their courage?
 Their business acumen?
 Their expert knowledge?
 Their ability to organize?

-In this article, we'll examine "Level 5 Leadership" – a key idea that explains this.
+In this article, we'll examine "Level 5 Leadership" – a key idea that helps you do this.
 We'll explore what it takes to achieve greatness as a leader, and we'll discuss strategies that you can use to move up to this top level of leadership.

 The concept came about during a study that began in 1996, when Collins began researching what makes a great company.
 He started by looking at 1,435 companies, and ended up choosing 11 truly great ones.
 These 11 companies were all headed by what Collins called "Level 5 Leaders."